UppalAnshuk/UppalAnshuk.github.io/_pages/about.md

 # Research Interests

+Lately, I have been focusing on interesting problems in generative modelling.
+Specifcally, I like to think about current challenges with Diffusion Models, like non-linear inference processes, simplifying guidance in pre-trained models, and accelerating sampling.
+I also enjoy dabbling in structured modelling and scientific applications of diffusion models.

 I have broad interests in the field of probabilistic modelling.
 I am enthusiastic about problems in Bayesian deep learning related to uncertainty quantification and variational inference.
-I enjoy dabbling in generative modelling, structured models and their scientific applications.
 I usually like pondering about generalisation, distribution shifts and identifiability in deep probabilistic models.
 I wish I was better at differential geometry, measure theory and high-dimensional sampling.
 Works that aim to quantify/estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically, intrigue me.

 > Feel free to reach out!(Email: ansup [at] dtu.dk )